ExgnosisClasses/2511-TerraformIntro-May27/00 ClassIntroduction.md

 #### Lab Environments

-- Because the course emphasizes using Terraform in the Azure Cloud, you will need to have an IBM Cloud account that you can use for the class.
+- Because the course emphasizes using Terraform in the Azure Cloud, you will be provided with an Azure student account for the day.
+- If you already have an Azure account, you may use that as long as you have permission to use it in class

 ---